mdturnerinoz/gitbashps1/README.md

 in ~/.bash_login, .bashrc, or .bash_profile as you choose (this depends on how you normally use bash as well).
 While I haven't tested this, I believe that it should work with zsh or other bash-clone shells.

-Output once in place will be similar to the following; change the bash flags within .gitbashps1 as needed.
+Output once in place will be similar to the following; change the bash flags within .gitbashps1 as needed:

+macmini2:gitps1 marty [master] $

 Marty Turner 23 October 2012
 mdturnerinoz@gmail.com